Rajpratik71/eucalyptus-wiki/HOWTO-Use-Fog-with-Eucalyptus.md

 ## Overview

 Fog is a Ruby library for controlling clouds.
 It is the underlying library used by popular cloud provisioning modules for both Puppet and Chef.
 Fog provides API hooks for many different cloud providers; Eucalyptus uses the API hooks provided for AWS.
+Learn more about Fog at http://fog.io.

 ## Installation